The International Institute for Strategic Studies (IISS)

 For Instructors Request Inspection Copy

-The Strategic Survey is the annual review of world affairs from the International Institute for Strategic Studies.
-It is an invaluable tool for interpreting world-wide strategic developments and since 1966 has provided the essential one-volume analysis of the year’s key events in international relations for government policy makers, journalists, business leaders and academics.
+It is an invaluable tool for interpreting world-wide strategic developments and has, since 1966, provided essential analysis of the year’s key events in international relations for government policy makers, journalists, business leaders and academics.